titumozammel/human-energy-economics/README.md

 The critical economic issue is the **quality of conversion**, not merely the quantity of inputs.

+The flow is conceptual rather than a claim that every organization follows one identical causal sequence.

 ---

 # 24. VALUE CREATION CYCLE